louisbichard/notes/final year project/academic-research.md

 violence by a man against his wife.
 In 1140, the first systematization of church law specified that ‘‘women were ‘subject to their men’ and needed to be corrected through castigation or punishment’’ (Dutton, 1995)."

+Berk (1980) states that police often provide inadequate documentation of domestic violence incidents, which results in hindering any further action by the criminal justice system.
+S

 // TODO: FINISH THIS RESEARCH